kevL/yata/ReadMe.txt

 Yata - yet another 2da editor for Neverwinter Nights 2

 This app does not write to the Registry, nor does it write any files that you don't tell it to.
 It can write 2da files.
+Various settings for Yata can be changed in the Settings.Cfg textfile.

-2019 may 20
+2019 may 21
 kevL's
 ver 3.0.0.0